GLab/glab.github.io/manuals/dev/tools/lib.md

 ### The PATH Method

-Instead of using a symlinc, you can add the respective directory to your app's path.
+Instead of using a symlink, you can add the respective directory to your app's path.
 This can be achieved by running

 {% highlight python %}
 import sys